NEW: State media reports 277 detainees in Homs have been released

 The U.N. envoy on Syria will meet with Arab leaders on Sunday

-Here are the latest developments in the spiraling 18-month crisis:
+Warplanes crossed the skies over key battleground areas in another bloody day in Syria.
+Here are the latest developments in the 18-month crisis:

 The Syrian military bombarded Aleppo and Damascus provinces Saturday, the opposition Local Coordination Committees (LCC) of Syria said.